evrenvarol/outlook-taskboard/README.md

 # Outlook Taskboard

-Outlook Taskboard is a kanban board style view for Outlook Tasks.
+Outlook Taskboard is a Kanban board style view for Outlook Tasks.

 *The following README is based on the __original version__ from evrenvarol, so some modifications have been made to adapt it to the current version of the taskboard.
 There might still be some changes that went unnoticed.*